CapricanDRJ/HadesStarCommunityData/docs/corp/d29949a00f7b1588ef5b9c7b7ca61c20fad0439b4d887721f32fbe9f018e11f1/index.md

 ```
 We are Elysium.
 Weekly WS, 38% art bonus, Regularly top 10 on WS leaderboards.
 We tra
 in and play.
-Join today!}
+Join today!
 ```
 ### [Discord](https://discord.gg/cxxcsKHz4N)
 ### Whitestar Bonus ❌